History of Philippine Airlines: Philippine Air Lines

 On July 31, 1946, PAL became the first Asian airline to cross the Pacific Ocean when a chartered Douglas DC-4 ferried 40 American servicemen to Oakland, California, from Nielson Airport with stops in Guam, Wake Island, Johnston Atoll and Honolulu.
 A regular service between Manila and San Francisco started in December 1946.
 During this time, the airline was designated as the country's flag carrier.

 PAL commenced service to Europe in 1947 with the acquisition of more Douglas DC-4s.
 By 1948, PAL had absorbed the only other scheduled airlines in the Philippines, Far Eastern Air Transport and Commercial Air Lines.
-Following the government's decision to convert Nichols Field in Pasay, the site of a former U.S. Air Force base, into the new international airport for Manila, PAL was required to move its base of operations and passenger terminal there from Nielson Airport.
+Following the government's decision to decommission Nielson Airport and condense all aviation operations at the former U.S. Air Force base Nichols Field in Pasay, which is being converted as the new international airport for Manila, PAL was required to move its base of operations and passenger terminal there from Nielson Airport.
 The transfer was accomplished over a five-month period from January 31 to June 28, 1948, with PAL investing an additional P600,000 in ground installations and improvements to Nichols Field.

 In 1951, PAL leased a DC-3 named Kinsei to Japan Airlines, which led to the founding of the country's own national airline.
 In March 1954, the Philippine government suspended all flights to Europe, Japan and the United States, only to resume five years later.
 In three years PAL started services to Hong Kong, Bangkok, and Taipei using Convair 340s that would later be replaced by the Vickers Viscount 784, which brought the airline into the turboprop age.